metio/terraform-provider-k8s/docs/data-sources/kyverno_io_global_context_entry_v2alpha1_manifest.md

 Required:

-- `resource` (String) Resource defines the type of the resource.Requires the pluralized form of the resource kind in lowercase.
+- `resource` (String) Resource defines the type of the resource.
+Requires the pluralized form of the resource kind in lowercase.
 (Ex., 'deployments')
 - `version` (String) Version defines the version of the resource.

 Optional:

 - `group` (String) Group defines the group of the resource.
 - `namespace` (String) Namespace defines the namespace of the resource.
-Leave empty for cluster scoped resources.If left empty for namespaced resources, all resources from all namespaces will be cached.
+Leave empty for cluster scoped resources.
+If left empty for namespaced resources, all resources from all namespaces will be cached.